TimZoet/Alexandria-manual/types/properties/string_array.rst

 String Array
 ============

 String array properties can be used to store lists of string values.
-They can be added to a type using the :code:`createStringArrayProperty` method.
+They can be added to a type layout using the :code:`createStringArrayProperty` method.

 .. code-block:: cpp

-    auto& type = nameSpace.createType("mytype");
+    alex::TypeLayout layout;
-    auto& ints = type.createStringArrayProperty("strings");
+    alex::PropertyLayout& prop = layout.createStringArrayProperty("myprop");

 Table Generation
 ----------------